 - Service Request

-Note 3: Entities in both ServiceNow and Netenrich should be same.
-For example, If you select Incident in ServiceNow Entity then the same should be selected in Netenrich Entity as well.
+If you select Incident in ServiceNow Entity, then the same should be selected in

-8. In Mapping Type, select either Attribute or Value from the dropdown menu
+8. In Mapping Type, select either Attribute or Value from the dropdown menu.

 Comments